AbbasSrour/opencode-mcp/PLAN.md

 **Source**: https://opencode.ai/config.json (if available)
 **Update Strategy**:
 - Bundle fallback schema in repository
-- Fetch from URL on startup (cached)
+- Fetch from URL on startup with fallback to bundled version
 - Use for validation and documentation

 ---